 “There’s life in the old boy Trotsky yet—but if the ice pick didn’t quite do its job killing him off, I hope I’ve managed it.”
 Robert Service London, October 2009,

-“Everyone has the right to be stupid on occasion, but Comrade Macdonald abuses the privilege”.
+“Everyone has the right to be stupid on occasion, but Comrade Macdonald abuses the privilege.”
 Leon Trotsky

 Over the last decade or so we have seen a relentless campaign to promote the death of Marxism.
-It is perhaps then a little surprising that over the corresponding period we have seen a plethora of biographies on the Russian revolutionary Leon Trotsky.
+It is perhaps then a little surprising that over the corresponding period we saw a plethora of biographies on the Russian revolutionary Leon Trotsky.
 Over the past ten years, we have seen four English-language novels and four English-language academic books.
 This is not counting books produced in other languages.

 Bertrand M. Patenaude’s book is one of the better ones.
 The book, published in Britain as Stalin’s Nemesis: The Exile and Murder of Leon Trotsky and in the United States as Trotsky: Downfall of a Revolutionary has been widely reviewed in both the capitalist press and various pseudo-left publications.
-One has sympathies with any historian who attempts a biography of Trotsky since he or she will have to with apologies to Thomas Carlyle “drag him out from under a mountain of dead dogs, a huge load of calumny and oblivion”.
+One has sympathies with any historian who attempts a biography of Trotsky since he or she will have to with apologies to Thomas Carlyle “drag him out from under a mountain of dead dogs, a huge load of calumny and oblivion.”

-It is unfortunate but Patenaude’s book is not the only one to give an inaccurate and politically driven portrait of Leon Trotsky.
+It is unfortunate, but Patenaude’s book is not the only one to give an inaccurate and politically driven portrait of Leon Trotsky.
 Many of these recent books do not have even the most basic academic integrity.

 Carr was followed by the writer and historian Isaac Deutscher who had close links with Trotsky’s Fourth International.
 He published three biographical trilogies: The Prophet Armed, The Prophet Unarmed, and The Prophet Outcast.
 Unlike Carr Deutscher was sympathetic to Trotsky and his ideas.
 Deutscher was expelled from the Polish Communist Party for Trotskyism in the 1930s.
 He was a delegate to the first conference of the Fourth International.
 However, he disagreed with Trotsky over the founding of the Fourth International in a period of defeats and believed that the new group was too weak.
 His books are still standard reading for anyone interested in the topic.